MarlonJMejia/MarlonJMejia.github.io/Reverse_Proxy_mermaid.md

 ## Security Benefits

+ - Isolation
- - Mask your local IP Address
+ - Masks your local IP Address
  - Restrict access of the connection via firewall rules.
  - Crowdsec to detect bad actors and threats.